wchen27/BSTracker/README.md

 After finding what tag they want to search, the user can then press the corresponding button in order to find which information they want to find.

+When you go back to the main menu, then the previous search that was just done should be on the top of the previous search box.
+Then, if the user wants to repeat a previous search, they can just click on the search and it will repeat the previous search and show their information.

 **NOTE:** User tags and Club tags are distinct!
 Do not try to search for a club using a user tag, as doing so is likely to lead to an error.

 <a name="license"></a>